gcross/LogicGrowsOnTrees/TUTORIAL.md

     return (x,y)
 ```

-This is more efficient because it restricts the choice of y to only those values
+This is more efficient because it restricts the choice of `y` to only those
-that will satisfy the constraint.
-This is actually an important optimization
+values that will satisfy the constraint.
+This is actually an important
-that one should always try to make when working on non-trivial problems: when
+optimization that one should always try to make when working on non-trivial
-possible, one should enforce a constraint by reducing the set of available
+problems: when possible, one should enforce a constraint by reducing the set of
-choices to those that meet the constraint rather than by generating a larger set
+available choices to those that meet the constraint rather than by generating a
-of choices and then applying a filter to eliminate those that don't meet the
+larger set of choices and then applying a filter to eliminate those that don't
-constraint.
+meet the constraint.

 Map Coloring
 ------------

 For our next example, we consider the problem of coloring a map.
-That is, we
+That is, we are
-are given a list of countries, a relation that tells us which are adjacent, and
+given a list of countries, a relation that tells us which are adjacent, and a
-a list of colors, and our goal is to find a way to choose a color for each
+list of colors, and our goal is to find a way to choose a color for each country
-country such that no two adjacent countries have the same color.
-To keep things
+such that no two adjacent countries have the same color.
+To keep things simple,
-simple, we will assume that the colors are numbered from 1 to number_of_colors
+we will assume that the colors are numbered from `1` to `number_of_colors` and
-and the countries are numbered from 1 to number_of_countries.
+the countries are numbered from `1` to `number_of_countries`.
 A function that
 generates solutions to this problem is as follows:

 ```haskell